alicezwatson/personal-data-pollution/README.md

 ## 3: Disinformation

-Another strategy to pollute your data is by intentionally sharing false or misleading information.
+> Intentionally polluting your data by sharing false or misleading information.
 By mixing in inaccurate details about your personal life, interests, or demographics, you can create noise and make it harder for adversaries to discern the truth.

-While data brokers will often ask you to jump through hoops to remove your profile from their sites, most allow you to add or "correct" information about yourself with a much lower barrier.
+> While data brokers will often ask you to jump through hoops to remove your profile from their sites, most allow you to add or "correct" information about yourself with a much lower barrier.
 If there are multiple results for your name, and some of them aren't you, consider changing parts of your profile to match their information.

 ## 4: Automated Fuckery